neo4j-labs/text2cypher/datasets/synthetic_gpt4turbo_demodbs/README.md

 Synthetic dataset of text2cypher over 16 different graph schemas.
 Both questions and cypher queries were generated using GPT-4-turbo.
-The demo database is available at:
+The Cypher queries are created using an OpenAI Batch API: https://platform.openai.com/docs/guides/batch The demo database is available at:

 ```